 • Save

-It’s hard to find better views than this!
+It’s hard to imagine a better day, eh?

 Devil's Thumb hike to the summit